 Because our only source of operating cash flow consists of cash distributions from the Partnership, the amount of dividends we are able to pay to our stockholders may fluctuate based on the level of distributions the Partnership makes to its partners, including us.
-The Partnership may not continue to make quarterly distributions at the 2014 fourth quarter distribution level of \$ 0.81000 per common unit, or may not distribute any other amount, or increase its quarterly distributions in the future.
-In addition, while we would expect to increase or decrease dividends to our stockholders if the Partnership increases or decreases distributions to us, the timing and amount of such changes in distributions, if any, will not necessarily be comparable to the timing and amount of any changes in dividends made by us.
+In addition, the timing and amount of such changes in distributions, if any, will not necessarily be comparable to the timing and amount of any changes in dividends made by us.
 Factors such as reserves established by our board of directors for our estimated general and administrative expenses as well as other operating expenses, reserves to satisfy our debt service requirements, if any, and reserves for future dividends by us may affect the dividends we make to our stockholders.
 The actual amount of cash that is available for dividends to our stockholders will depend on numerous factors, many of which are beyond our control.